ihor-delta/delta/APPS.md

 - translations as a main task enabled (for economy of resources)
 - unlimited messaging for translators is enabled for @app.Messenger
 - managing of representative by other representatives is disabled
+- sharing passwords and loging opportunity is disabled

 ## @app.Trinity.Core.Tips
 - to help representatives to pass through challenges (except of aggressors according to the Freedoms - see Freedom Of Defense)